OntimizeWeb/docs/docs/components/data/35-o-table.component.md

 You can also configure whether you want to filter by the values ​​of the current page or by all the values ​​in the table with `filter-values-in-data` input in `o-table-columns-filter` and `o-table-columns-filter-column`.
 By default the value is `current-data`.

-Additionally, in the `o-table-columns-filter-column` component you can configure the `query-method` to obtain all the different values, if this input is configured it is no longer necessary to add `filter-values-in-data="all-data"`.
+Additionally, in the `o-table-columns-filter-column` component you can configure the `query-method` to supply values asynchronously to the set filter, if this input is configured it is no longer necessary to add `filter-values-in-data="all-data"`.

 A button will also appear to the right of the sort button to change whether you want to filter by the values ​​of the current page or all pages.